Xentrk/x3mRouting/README.md

 #### How to determine AS Numbers for streaming services
 Use the site [https://bgp.he.net](https://bgp.he.net/) to find AS Numbers for streaming services.
 You can type the name of the streaming service in the **search box** or an IP address.

 Alternatively, you can use the **nslookup** command to find the IP address of a domain name.
-Then use the **whob** command to find the AS Number of the IP address.
+Then use the **whob** command to find the AS Number and subnet address for the IP address.

     # nslookup occ-0-1077-1062.1.nflxso.net